 The American Academy of Pediatrics says that kids who are eating a balanced and well-rounded diet don’t need a multivitamin.
 If you’re not sure that your toddler is eating a balanced diet, then you can ask your pediatrician for their advice on this topic—but generally speaking, nutrients from actual foods are always going to be preferred to those in a toddler vitamins.

 If you’re wanting to add more nutrient dense foods to your family’s diet to get closer to ideal of “well-rounded”, think smoothies with packed with berries and greens, sweet potatoes, broccoli, wild salmon, black beans, and kale.
 Generally, the more fresh, brightly colored produce, the better.
 (Related: Toddler serving sizes are smaller than you might realize so they might be getting plenty!)

 TIP: A multivitamin for kids can provide a safety net and reassure you that your kids are getting adequate nutrition, no matter what they’re eating (or not eating).

 Best Multivitamins for Kids and Toddlers

 It’s important to know that supplements, including toddler vitamins, aren’t approved by the FDA, so you really need to trust the brand you buy because no other organization is going to vet them for you.
 When looking at options, look for:

 - The RDA.
 Many vitamins have upwards of 500% of the recommended daily allowance of certain vitamins and minerals and frankly, that can just be dangerous or it won’t all be absorbed by the boy.
-I look for percentages closer to 100%.
+I look for percentages closer to 100% or less

 - The serving size.
 Be sure to read the serving size thoroughly since they vary widely.
 It might be one vitamin or two or even 6.
 If you aren’t sure of the right dose, you can always bring it to your pediatrician for help.